dusty-nv/jetson-reinforcement/README.md

 $ ./fruit
 ```

-It should achieve 85% accuracy after around ~100 episodes within the default `48x48` environment:
+It should achieve around 95% accuracy after around ~100 episodes within the default `48x48` environment:

 ```
 action = DOWN   reward = +0.0628     wins = 052 of 094 (0.55)   16 of last 20  (0.80)  (max=0.80)